mikelynn2/blacklistmonitor/README.md

 $ cp /var/www/html/blacklistmonitor/setup/blacklistmonitor.cfg /etc/
 ```

-After you've copied the config file you need to edit it to customize it for your setup.
+After you've copied the config file you need to edit it to customize it for your setup here: /etc/blacklistmonitor.cfg

 ## Schedule Cron